 4. When you click the Windows Server Backup you will notice that no backup is already set up.
 You may also have noticed that Windows Server Backup is not installed on the computer and you will need to install it from Server Manager by selecting “Add roles and features” and follow through with the wizard and select Windows Server Backup features for installation.
 After installation, you will see the below image.

 5. Click on Backup Schedule at the top right and follow the wizard.

 6. Even though Full server backup is recommended but for this guide, we are selecting Custom.
 This will allow us to select exact things we want to backup.
 Remember we are doing backup for VM’s.
 Expand the Hyper-V box and select the VM you want to backup.
 You know we earlier mentioned that Hyper-V is the engine that powers virtual machines.

 7. Specify the Backup time that is appropriate for your environment.

-8. It is necessary you know the destination of your VM backup, in case of any disaster recovery incidence.
+8. It is necessary you know the destination of your VM backup, in case of any disaster recovery incident.
 You can back up to a dedicated hard disk, to a volume or to a shared network folder.
-For the purpose of this guide we will backing up to a dedicated hard disk.
+For the purpose of this guide, we will be backing up to a dedicated hard disk.